mc-imperial/gvki/README.md

 ===============

 When intercepting a ``gvki-<N>`` directory is created where ``<N>`` is the next available integer.
+The location of this directories can be controlled using ``GVKI_ROOT``.
+If ``GVKI_NO_NUM_DIRS`` si specified then numbered directories are not created and instead everything is logged into ``GVKI_ROOT`` which must not already exist.

 The directory contains the following

 * ``log.json`` file should which contains information about logged executions.